Kenivia/Honing-Forecast/README.md

 ## Features

-### Basic mode
+### Chance mode

 - If I want to have x% chance of success, how much mats should I prep?

-### Advanced mode
+### Budget mode

+- I have this much mats, what are my odds of success?
-- Here's the mats I have right now, how much more gold/mats do I need?
+- How much more gold will I need for x% chance?
 - How should I use my juice & free taps?
-How much are they worth?
+Should I buy them?

 ### Forecast mode